kerkomen/rei/README.md

 ## Dev

-`Rei` is written in Haskell, uses [regular expressions](http://hackage.haskell.org/package/regex-posix) to parse the rule and [Attoparsec](https://hackage.haskell.org/package/attoparsec) to parse the file provided.
+`rei` is written in Haskell, uses [regular expressions](http://hackage.haskell.org/package/regex-posix) to parse the rule and [Attoparsec](https://hackage.haskell.org/package/attoparsec) to parse the file provided.

 ### Requests

-* guessing delimiters for "bioinformatic" formats, like .sam, .vsf, etc.
+* [x] guessing delimiters for "bioinformatic" formats, like: .sam, .vsf, etc.